fglmtt/admin/lectures/7-booting-and-system-management-daemons-lab.md

 $ deactivate
 ```

-Fundamentally, a virtual environment is just a folder.
+Fundamentally, a virtual environment is just a directory.
 To delete all the installed packages

 ```shell
 $ rm -r .venv